Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix Omniwand items behaving incorrectly due to being transformed from the Morphing Tool.
 - Fix custom DJ2 logic for Silk Touch on some Underground Biomes ores breaking, and no longer dropping the base block.
 - Fix some Aether Legacy logs not being valid for Livingwood transformation.
+- Fix Extra Utilities 2 Grid Power Generators breaking when the language is changed.

 ## Balance Adjustments:

 - Disable Roots Elemental Soil Redstone ticking (Universal Tweaks).
 - Add Tinkers' Construct Kamas to the toolShears oredict, allowing them to be used in the EnderIO Slice'N'Splice.
+- Rebalance Extra Utilities 2 Grid Power Generators to be cleaner and achieve a similar effect while generating less confusion.

 ## QoL Improvements: